antipov91/DIComponents/README.md

 # DIComponents

-DIComponents is a dependency injection framework created for unit 3d.
+DIComponents is a dependency injection framework created for unity 3d.
 It is used to check and inject component dependencies in unity scripts and does not contain containers for dependency injection.
 It is simply a substitute for the functionality of unity 3D, such as the GetComponent, transform.find, etc.

 # Usage
 1. Add an empty game object to the scene and add the MonoDIComponentsInitializer script.
 This script is used to inject dependencies for objects on the scene.